Chapter 9: Distributional Social Impacts

 Banks

 Loans from banks or other institutional lenders are often captured in the disaggregated CBA.
 In some instances, we may exclude banks and lenders if the lender is a foreign bank/firm.
-This is due to jurisdictional considerations discussed in Chapter 4.
+This is due to the jurisdictional considerations discussed in Chapter 4.

-Aggregated and Disaggregated CBA
+Aggregated and disaggregated CBA

 Example 9.1

-Example: Gains to Labour
+Example: Gains to labour

 i) The market perspective = -$17,500 (wage \times workers \times hours \times days)